Who would pass up a stunning Roku smart TV with 44,000 5-star reviews for just $358?

 That’s certainly sound logic, but there’s something you might not realize.
 It’s true that Prime Day is over and it’s also true that Amazon’s Prime Day TV deals are done.
 But this is Amazon we’re talking about, folks.
 It goes without saying that there are new TV deals on the site right now.
 And what’s more, some of them are even more impressive than the most popular TV deals from Prime Day!

 Also, we’re not talking about just any smart TVs here.
 Amazon is offering discounts today on Roku TVs with Roku’s beloved UI built right in.
 That means you get the best available streaming media platform right on your television.
-You won’t need to buy a separate set-top box or dongle!Today's Top Deal Get hands-free Alexa in your car for $19.99 with this crazy Amazon sale!
-List Price:$44.99 Price:$19.99 You Save:$25.00 (56%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+You won’t need to buy a separate set-top box or dongle!Today's Top Deal Get Alexa smart plugs with 11,000+ 5-star reviews for $4.87 each with coupon code 3591TPTU!
+List Price:$29.99 Price:$19.49 You Save:$10.50 (35%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission

 The hottest deal you’ll find at Amazon right now is on the TCL 43-Inch TV & Alto 3 Soundbar bundle, which is on sale for just $357.98.
 You might think that’s a typo, but we can assure you that it’s not.
 This is a fantastic 43-inch smart TV.
 On top of that, you get a top-rated $60 soundbar that our readers love.